SHIVAMSOLANKI12/Simon_Says_Game/README.md

 This is my first Gaming project
-And It is use for HTML,CSS,JavaScript
+And It is use for HTML, CSS, and JavaScript